Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Hakoseko

 A decorative purse tucked into the chest.
-Originally held personal items; now purely ornamental.
+Originally practical; now purely ornamental.

 5